tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - you see one of the domed structures you have come to know as a goblin home smoke billows from a very small hut carved out of the body of a stalk,
 	 - house
 		 - inside house, pickled things, big wooden place.
-		 - A portrait of a slug
+		 - A portrait of a slug-like creature bedecked with leather chords and a whispy shall, their eyestalks are
 			 - old floors, have zseen many libations
 		 -
 		 -